UdacityLabs/Udacity/CloudArchitect/Course3/Project/README.md

 1. Consider an alphanumeric string of 6 values starting with an alphabet in lowercase, that you need to use as **UniqueID** for the rest of the lab.
 For example: **a14d6e**.

+2. Note: Deploy all the resources in the same region

 ## Deployment Guide

 ### 1. Deploy to Resource Group: rg-data